isomerpages/mse-sggreenplan/_about/vision.md

 Sustainable development is not new to Singapore.
 We embraced it decades before climate change became a critical global priority.

-Today, Singapore is a City in a Garden, and is one of the greenest cities in the world.
-We set aside large nature reserves, with about a third of our island covered by trees.
+Singapore is transforming into a City in Nature, and is one of the greenest cities in the world.
+Today, we have safeguarded more than 7,800 hectares of green spaces in the form of nature reserves, nature parks, gardens and parks, and integrated greenery throughout the city.
+As a result of our greening efforts, Singapore's green cover currently stands at over 40%.

 We knew public cleanliness and hygiene were important to prevent diseases in our hot and humid urban environment, and took tough measures to enforce them.